Kaghenimbale/To-Do-List-app/README.md

 To run the project, execute the following command:

-  - npm install
-  - to install all the dependencies used in the project

   - npm run build
   - to build this project from the source folder using webpack